DEIS-Tools/DistributedExercisesAAU/README.md

  - implement the above behaviour - however, with the freedom to pick which person to talk to, when to send a message, etc.
  - Try to minimize the number of messages.
+ - How few messages can are enough?
+ - Is your solution optimal?
+And in what sense?